 The History of Gold Hill, NC

-The historic town of Gold Hill and Gold Hill Mines Historic Park invite visitors to step back in time and experience the simple life.
+The restored gold mining town of Gold Hill and Gold Hill Mines Historic Park invite visitors to step back in time.
+Come out and experience the simple life.
 The wood sidewalks are reminiscent of the Old West, but in fact, Gold Hill, North Carolina was a well established gold mining boom town by the early 1840’s.
 This was almost a decade before the gold strike at Sutter’s Mill in California.
 Gold Hill had a bustling main street that spanned a mile in its day.
-The town boasted of at least sixteen merchants, twenty-three saloons and about six brothels a thirty room hotel and a two-story mining office.
-It was a town of which, even the mayor of Charlotte, NC was envious, making newspaper headlines when he commented that he had hopes that “Charlotte will one day be as big and prosperous as Gold Hill.”,
+The town boasted of at least sixteen merchants, twenty-three saloons and about six brothels.
+The town had two hotels, a boarding house and a two-story mining office.
+It was a town of which, even the mayor of Charlotte, NC was envious.
+He made newspaper headlines when he commented that he had hopes that “Charlotte will one day be as big and prosperous as Gold Hill.”

 There’s Gold in Them Hills

 The first discovery of gold at Gold Hill was in 1824.
 In 1843 that the town was incorporated.
 A formal ‘town’ meeting was held and Col. George Barnhardt, son-in-law of John Reed (Reed Gold Mine, NC State Historic Site), was chosen as the first mayor.
 Under his management, the Barnhardt Gold Mine at a depth of 435ft. was becoming the largest producer of gold in the south.
 The Earnhardt/Randolph Gold Mine reached an eventual depth of 850ft.
 Between the two mines alone, they produced a wealth of gold valued at seven to nine million dollars prior to the California gold strike.
 The news of the California strike didn’t stop production of gold on the eastern front.
 The gold mines in North Carolina continued to prosper and lead the way in gold production until the beginning of the Civil War.